How To Feed A Loon

 • 1 lb pasta small

-• 1 tbsp unsalted butter slightly softened
+• 1 tablespoon unsalted butter slightly softened

 • ¼ cup Parmesan cheese grated